Meet the Team

 A former journalist, Ross got his first professional job as a reporter at age 18 and his stories have appeared in publications ranging from the Pittsburgh Press and The New York Times.
-He graduated from the University of Pittsburgh with a degree in English and earned an MA from George Washington University, which helped him amass student loan debt he paid off finally on his 44th birthday, June 14, 2013.
+He graduated from the University of Pittsburgh with a degree in English and earned an MA from George Washington University.

 Mike has been involved in progressive politics in Wisconsin for two decades – working for leadership in the Wisconsin Senate and Assembly, progressive political candidates and issue organizations at the state and local level.

 Serving as the communications director for two Senate Democratic Leaders, including the leader of the “Wisconsin 14”, has given Mike extensive experience working with state and national media to deliver the progressive viewpoint on issues.
 His involvement as a top policy aide in the development of state budgets and other legislation has provided Mike with a broad understanding of state issues and the implications of policy initiatives.

 Mike lives in Madison and has two children.

 A lifelong Wisconsinite, Jenni is passionate about progressive politics and engaging more people in the political process.

 Jenni previously served as executive director of NARAL Pro-Choice Wisconsin and Foundation and was actively involved in the 2011 Wisconsin union protests.
 She has presented at numerous conferences on her grassroots work during the 2011 Wisconsin uprising and in advancing progressive policy at the local level, including presentations to the Personal Democracy Forum and People for the American Way’s Young Elected Official Convening.